castai/terraform-provider-castai/docs/resources/workload_scaling_policy.md

 Optional:

-- `apply_threshold` (Number) The threshold of when to apply the recommendation.
+- `apply_threshold` (Number, Deprecated) The threshold of when to apply the recommendation.
 Recommendation will be applied when diff of current requests and new recommendation is greater than set value
+- `apply_threshold_strategy` (Block List, Max: 1) Resource apply threshold strategy settings.
+The default strategy is `PERCENTAGE` with percentage value set to 0.1. (see [below for nested schema](#nestedblock--memory--apply_threshold_strategy))
 - `args` (List of String) The arguments for the function - i.e. for `QUANTILE` this should be a [0, 1] float. `MAX` doesn't accept any args
 - `function` (String) The function used to calculate the resource recommendation.
 Supported values: `QUANTILE`, `MAX`
 - `limit` (Block List, Max: 1) Resource limit settings (see [below for nested schema](#nestedblock--memory--limit))